c. 1991 - 1640 BC (c. 470 years)

 Though he wasn't making any military actions northwards, he kept his army in shape and had a good watch for potential hostilities from Mesopotamia.
-Lucky for him the Babylonian state in the south was engaged in a prolonged conflict to the north with a growing tribe later to be a real threat to Egypt - The Assyrians.
+Lucky for him the Babylonian state was engaged in a prolonged conflict to the north with a growing warrior tribe later to be a real threat to Egypt - The Assyrians.

 The reign of is considered to have been a peaceful period of slightly over a dozen years.
 A main task of his was to keep the balance of power between the regional leaders (governors) and the central government.
 If loyal to him these provincial leaders could gain a consider- able wealth and political influence.

 He was interested in carrying out practical matters within Egypt and used diplomacy rather than war-making whe dealing with matters concerning his neighbors.
 In short - he was a peacful ruler concentrating on wealth for Egypt rather than expanding its borders.

 In the Faiyum basin his projects of development turned large areas of marshes into land for cultivation by building dams and digging canals.
 These vast commitments spent over generations and became a tradition for the kings, in which he paricipaded with great interest.